docstring-inheritance is a Python package that eliminates the need to write and maintain duplicate docstrings.

 """

-The description for the argument y
+The description for the argument y has been overridden

-and the description for the argument z
+and the description for the argument z has been added.

-The only remaining description from the parent is for the argument w
+The only remaining description from the parent is for the argument w.

-To create a parent class that both is abstract and has docstring inheritance, an additional metaclass is required:
+To create a parent class that is both abstract and has docstring inheritance, an additional metaclass is required:

 import abc